The R2Bucket bindings to use

 // ]

-, there are more files to list.
-You can list them by passing the cursor
+undefined, there are more files to list.
+You can list them by passing the cursor back in

 let result = await storage.list();